 Oregon has a new eviction moratorium that will be in place statewide from December 23, 2020 through June 30, 2021.
 Renters need to give their landlords a signed declaration in order to be protected from eviction for nonpayment.

-Oregon Law Center has filed a class action lawsuit against the Oregon Employment Department on behalf of those Oregonians who have not received their benefits in a timely manner.
+Oregon Law Center has reached a final settlement in a class action lawsuit against the Oregon Employment Department, filed last summer on behalf of Oregonians who did not receive their unemployment benefits in a timely manner or faced language barriers when trying to get unemployment benefits.

 Do you owe courts fees and fines?